TP-Lab/mcp-marketplace/README.md

 # MCP Marketplace

-Welcome to the MCP Marketplace, where you can discover and utilize various MCP (Multimodal Capability Provider) components for Claude, allowing you to interact with blockchain technology seamlessly.
+Welcome to the MCP Marketplace, where you can discover and utilize various MCP (Model Context Protocol) server for Claude, allowing you to interact with blockchain technology seamlessly.

 ## 🚧 Under Construction 🚧

 We are continuously building and improving the MCP Marketplace.
-All MCPs listed here will be displayed in the marketplace interface.
+All MCP server listed here will be displayed in the marketplace interface.
 Stay tuned for updates as we add more features and capabilities!

 ## Currently Available MCPs